How Much Does It Cost to Build a Hotel?October 16, 2018

 Certainly, the worst case occurs when the hurricane’s path passes directly over the construction site.
 But one must also consider secondary effects, such as destruction occurring in areas where construction materials are made or shipped.
 Florida, Texas and Louisiana ports are always busy shipping FF&E and other materials.
 When a port is disabled by a hurricane, delivery schedules are disrupted, and material prices increase.
 The construction costs rise across the country, not just in the Southeast.

 However, in some ways, a hotel under construction might recover from a natural disaster faster than an existing hotel that needs major repairs.
 For one thing, hotel construction sites already have labor and materials present.
 Whereas, existing hotels have to compete with residents for labor and materials.
 After a hurricane hits, materials such as roofing supplies, lumber and drywall are in top demand.
-Canadian and Californian wildfires caused lumber prices to spike across the country.
-A disaster-impacted hotel project that needs, say drywall, may have to pay extra for materials and shipping from distant warehouses.
+Similarly, Canadian and Californian wildfires caused lumber prices to spike across the country.
+A disaster-impacted hotel project that needs, for example, drywall, may have to pay extra for materials and shipping from distant warehouses.

 It can be difficult to create useful contingency plans that anticipate natural disasters.
 This is because each event is so unique.
 Nonetheless, developers are well-served to set aside significant contingency funds.
 This is especially true in regions that face the most environmental risks.
 Furthermore, construction projects can benefit if they are timed to complete before the start of the hurricane season.
 This is especially true in the South or the wildfire season in the West.